adammathieson/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    a.1) Allows the client to retain access to secured areas while navigating through the site and changing/reloading pages.
+The client can continue to make requests to the secure areas of server until the session expires or is otherwise ended.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+    a.2) To avoid a password stored as pain text, bcrypt software implements a hashing function on the provided password, the information is hashed over multiple rounds making it more secure.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+    a.3) The password is uses as part of the encryption key, thus making it a one-way function.
+To break it the attacker would need, access the hash itself, the algorithm used to produce it, and the number of rounds it underwent.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+    a.4) 1.
+Header: contains algorithm and token type.
+         2. Payload: data stored in the token, permissions
+         3. signature: The header and payload are encoded together and  cryptograghically signed with a secret

 ## Project Set Up